 Attorneys in this area:

-Family Law and Divorce
+Family Law in Tennessee

 In Tennessee, alimony is the legal obligation of one spouse to financially support the other spouse.
 The trial court is granted broad discretion in determining whether alimony or spousal support is required, and if so, the trial court has broad discretion in determining the nature or type of alimony, the amount of alimony, and the duration or term of support payments.

 In Tennessee, an Order of Protection (OP) provides victims of certain types of abuse with a shield from their abusers that exists outside the context of the criminal courts and criminal law.
 Though OP’s are effective, they can be tricky to obtain.
-Accordingly, this article will examine and provide a summary analysis of Tennessee Protection Orders.
+Accordingly, this article will examine and provide a summary analysis of the Tennessee Protection Orders.